electrosense/es-sensor/README.md

 $ sudo pacman -S git cmake rtl-sdr liquid-dsp xz libusb libusb-compat fftw openssl json-c zlib
 ```

 More details on Apache Avro are available on [the Avro website](http://avro.apache.org).
-Releases may be downloaded from [the official mirror](https://dlcdn.apache.org/avro/) or from your package manager:
+Releases may be downloaded from your package manager of choice:

 ```shell
 $ sudo apt install libavro-dev libavro23